Dionysia-Theodora Avgerinopoulou: Career

-in high level meetings at the UN, including meetings with the UN Secretary-General and the Head of the Parliaments, while she cc-presided meetings on behalf of the IPU with the participation of the UN Deputy Secretary-General.
-Avgerinopoulou represented the IPU in many topics of the UN Agenda and was an advocate for the Sustainable Development Goals (SDGs).
-Avgerinopoulou is also promoting the SDGs through various others institutions and network, first and foremost through the special Task Force on the SDGs of the Young Global Leaders of the World Economic Forum.
+in high-level meetings at the UN, including meetings with the UN Secretary-General and the Head of the Parliaments.
+At the same time, she cc-presided meetings on behalf of the IPU with the participation of the UN Deputy Secretary-General.
+Avgerinopoulou represented the IPU on many UN Agenda topics and was an advocate for the Sustainable Development Goals (SDGs).
+Avgerinopoulou has also been instrumental about promoting the SDGs from the very beginning through various other institutions and networks, first and foremost through the special Task Force on the SDGs of the Young Global Leaders of the World Economic Forum.
 She has also previously worked as an advisor at the European Union Delegation to the United Nations in New York, dealing mainly with the environment and sustainable development agendas.

-In 2012, she was elected as the Chairperson of the Circle of the Mediterranean Parliamentarians on Sustainable Development (COMPSUD).
+In 2012, she was first elected as the Chairperson of the Circle of the Mediterranean Parliamentarians on Sustainable Development (COMPSUD), a position that she held for five years, while she was reelected at the shame position in 2025.
 Leading a dynamic network of Parliamentarians, members of the Environment Committees of twenty-six countries around the Mediterranean Sea, Avgerinopoulou put a special emphasis on efforts for the de-pollution of the Mediterranean, the combat against marine litter, and especially micro-plastics; she actively participated in dialogues for the destruction of the chemical weapons of Syria, while she tackled issues of climate change adaptation, with an emphasis on the vulnerable coastal and forest areas.
 Along with the MedPartnership, UNEP/MAP, the GWP and Horizon2020 projects, COMPSUD furthers the goals of the Integrated Coastal Zone Management (ICZM) and the Integrated Water Resources Management (IWRM).

 In 2011, Avgerinopoulou was appointed as the Deputy Head of the Environmental Policy Sector ("Shadow" Deputy Minister for the Environment) of the New Democracy Party in Greece.

-As the Deputy Head, she substantially contributed to the strategic planning of the Party regarding environmental policies by following a large-scale systems and holistic approach.
+As the Deputy Head, she substantially contributed to the Party's strategic planning on environmental policies by adopting a large-scale systems and holistic approach.
 She led the deliberations of environmental bills in the Parliament on behalf of the Party.
 She also led initiatives and campaigns, with a special emphasis on environmental education and volunteerism.
-She also served as the Deputy Secretary of Volunteerism and NGOs, where she worked closely with civil society representatives on a country level in various initiatives.
+She also served as the Deputy Secretary of Volunteerism and NGOs, where she worked closely with civil society representatives at the country level on various initiatives.